Algerian reaction to raid rooted in history

 The risk, he said, was that they would take the hostages to a remote part of the desert and then negotiate for ransoms or prisoner exchanges, "and they used the bluntest of instruments, which was air power, to stop those cars".

 "With the western governments you've got the view which is predominant that they've got a duty of care towards the hostages," he added.
-"Whereas in the perception of those people running the operation, it was very much, 'you must deal with the terrorists and not allow this to happen'."'Touchy about sovereignty'
+"Whereas in the perception of those people running the operation, it was very much, 'you must deal with the terrorists and not allow this to happen'."